logo image

 His Fathers Grave can be seen in the Kirkbean Church cemetery.

-The 1,867ft Criffel Hill is situated 3 miles north of Kirkbean, 2 miles south of New Abbey, a good hill with a path for views all around.
+The 1,867ft Criffel Hill is 3 miles north of Kirkbean, 2 miles south of New Abbey, a good hill with a path for views all around.

 History